ucsb/campus-cloud-docs/docs/aws/identity-center.md

 ![AWS Console Error Message showing SCP preventing user from Listing Instances of Identity Center]({{ "/assets/img/idc-bug.png" | relative_url }})

 Disregard it, and continue by Enabling the Web Application.
 Once in the dashboard, you can verify the Organization Instance is active by searching an active netid when adding a new user.
 More in depth information on using Transform as a service in [AWS Transform Documentation](https://docs.aws.amazon.com/transform/latest/userguide/what-is-service.html).

+## Implementation with Customer Managed Applications

+Account Owners with their own managed applications in AWS that make use of SAML 2.0 or OAuth 2.0 authentication methods can provision Identity Center for provisioning of your users.
+Refer to the [AWS IAM Identity Center Documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/customermanagedapps.html) for more information.